Legal Name Changes

 Gender Marker Change for US Passport

 If it is easier to change your gender marker on a US passport than to amend your Colorado birth certificate, you may want to get a passport that reflects your correct gender.
 For instance, some states require a court order making a finding that you have undergone a surgical procedure related to gender transition to amend your birth certificate.
 In that situation, it may be easier to get a passport with the correct gender marker on it.
 A passport is an all-in-one identity and lawful presence document.
 That means if you have an unexpired passport, you can show that to employers as proof of your identity and eligibility to work in the United States and not have to show an ID and birth certificate.
-It also works for travel and all other transactions where you need to demonstrate your age or identity.
+It also works for travel and all other transactions where you need to demonstrate your age, identity, or citizenship.
 Passports are valid for ten years for most people, whereas no state ID or driver’s license may be issued for more than eight years.

 For more information, check with the US Department of State.